What You Need to Know About Serverless Functions in HubSpot

 What Are Serverless Functions?

 Additionally, serverless functions offer a way to write server-side code that interacts with HubSpot or another third-party service through the use of an API.
 APIs requiring authentication can potentially expose your credentials to end-users, but serverless functions act as an intermediary to keep those credentials safe.
-When your developers use serverless functions, they won’t need to deal with the overhead associated with managing a server, which will give them more opportunities to build cool functionality.
+When your developers use serverless functions, they won't need to deal with the overhead associated with managing a server, which will give them more opportunities to build sophisticated functionality.

 So, What Are Some Common Uses?